This page describes what constitutes an allowed or not-allowed license for Fedora Linux.

 Any license that does not meet the criteria above for allowed licenses (including allowed for a specific category) is not-allowed.

 While Fedora aims for stability in its license classifications, they have never been set in stone.
-Fedora’s treatment of a particular license or license type will change as community standards and expectations around acceptable licensing evolve or as new issues and concerns come to light.
+Fedora’s treatment of a particular license or license type may change as community standards and expectations around acceptable licensing evolve or as new issues and concerns come to light.
 This is most likely to involve an allowed license being reclassified as not-allowed.
 When this sort of reclassification is done, we will try to minimize disruption, including by making use of appropriate usage exceptions for licenses no longer classified as allowed.

 Over several decades, norms concerning acceptable standards for software (and other content) licensing developed out of communities associated with free software and open source projects.
 Fedora builds upon and contributes to the development of this community tradition.
 Most of the philosophical and practical groundwork for Fedora’s policies on licensing was developed over many years by Tom 'spot' Callaway, often working in collaboration with members of Red Hat’s legal team.